bochf/ait/README.md

 ## How does it work
 **Test Generator**
 The test case generator creates test cases based on the state transitions defined in the finite state machine graph.
 The test case follows the GIVEN-WHEN-THEN style, the source state is the GIVEN, the trigger event is the WHEN, and the target state is the THEN.
 The directed pair of transitions (the target state of the 1st transition is the source state of the 2nd transition) links a path, in which the state changes are continued.
 So we can combine a series of test cases in a chain like GIVEN-WHEN-THEN-WHEN-THEN..., which saves a lot of repeated work of making the system to a certain state and testing the behavior under that state.
 There are multiple strategies to generate test cases, including but not limited to node coverage, edge coverage, and path coverage.
 Node coverage ensures that all states in the FSM are tested, edge coverage focuses on testing all transitions, and path coverage aims to test all possible paths.
 For example, in a simple flowchart, node coverage would test each decision point, edge coverage would test each transition between points, and path coverage would test every possible route through the flowchart.
-The programmer can customize their own strategy by extending the `Strategy` class.
+The programmer can customize their strategy by extending the `Strategy` class.
 The test cases are generated in a format that can be executed by a test runner, such as JUnit or PyUnit.
-They can also be written in a human readable format , such as Gherkin or Cucumber to be review and operated by non-technical people.
+They can also be written in a human-readable format, such as Gherkin or Cucumber to be reviewed and operated by non-technical people.
 Classes derived from `CaseWriter` are responsible for writing test cases in different formats.

 ```mermaid
 flowchart TD